Keyboard shortcuts

 Operations

 Operations process 2D or 3D geometries into 2D or 3D geometries.
+Unlike sketches or parts they are named in snake_case.

 test